Story

 • Anti-inflammatory effect in the brain by using ketones rather than glucose as fuel.

-• Providing the brain with 30% of its fuel, therefore, increasing cognitive sharpness.
+• Providing the brain with around 30% of its fuel, potentially increasing cognitive sharpness.

-Ketones are only made in the liver and kidneys, so for the brain to be getting a consistent supply, the blood levels should be consistently 0.6-3.0mmol/l.
+Ketones are only made in the liver and kidneys, so for the brain to be getting a consistent supply, blood levels need to consistently sit at 0.6–3.0 mmol/l.

-If protein intake goes above this, Glucagon is released in large amounts, and more insulin is released from the beta-cells.
-The high level of insulin makes it way to the liver and kidneys where it turns off ketone production.
-Therefore, if protein intake is too high, nutritional ketosis of 0.6-3.0mmol/l is not possible, and the proposed benefits cannot be enjoyed.
+If protein intake goes above this, glucagon is released in large amounts, and more insulin is released from the beta-cells.
+The high level of insulin reaches the liver and kidneys where it turns off ketone production.
+Therefore, if protein intake is too high, nutritional ketosis of 0.6–3.0 mmol/l is not possible, and the proposed benefits cannot be accessed.

-This means the direct inhibition of glucagon release from the alpha-cells is not as effective.
-Therefore, an even higher insulin level is needed to achieve the same result of stopping liver glycogen liberation.
-This higher level of circulating insulin is even more effective at stopping the liver and kidneys, producing ketones.
+This challenge is even greater for the person with type 1 diabetes.
+Because the person with type 1 diabetes infuses insulin into the peripheral tissues rather than secreting it directly from the beta-cells of the pancreas, the direct inhibition of glucagon release from the alpha-cells is less effective.
+A higher insulin level is needed to achieve the same result — and that higher circulating insulin is even more effective at stopping the liver and kidneys from producing ketones.

-Therefore, the protein level cut-offs need to be lower for people with type 1 diabetes wanting to achieve nutritional ketosis, blood ketones of 0.6-3.0mmol/l, are:
+Therefore, the protein level cut-offs need to be lower for people with type 1 diabetes who want to achieve nutritional ketosis (0.6–3.0 mmol/l):

 So in simple terms, if a person with type 1 diabetes wants to get into nutritional ketosis, they need a lower protein intake and higher fat intake.
 This may not be ideal for maintaining lean muscle mass in an energy-restricted phase.

-Bottom line is, if you want a true ketogenic diet that gets blood ketones of 0.6-3.0mmol/l consistently.
-You would need to keep protein at less than 1.5g/kg (0.7g/lb) and have a fat intake that is at least 75% of total energy intake.
+Bottom line: if you want a true ketogenic diet with blood ketones consistently at 0.6–3.0 mmol/l, you need to keep protein at less than 1.5 g/kg (0.7 g/lb) and have a fat intake of at least 75% of total energy.
+And you need to test your blood ketones — not guess.

 Insulin dosing for the different diet types created a unique challenge.

-One thing is for sure!
-Carbohydrate counting alone did not work for the different macronutrient splits.
+One thing is certain: carbohydrate counting alone did not work across the different macronutrient splits.

 Taking a deep dive into the research and science is beyond the scope of this write-up.
 That information can be found in the Ultimate Guide to Insulin Dosing.